Skip to content

 Summary

-You can adjust brush size for detailed work.
-You can also switch off Auto Apply to erase several objects carefully before saving.
+Adjust brush size for detailed work.
+Switch off Auto Apply to erase several objects carefully before saving.

-Try this feature out and make your photos look cleaner and more professional!
+Test this feature to make photos look cleaner and more professional.

 For more information, check out the official Microsoft blog post.